gulyasgergely902/retroboard-v2/README.md

 Built with collaborative teams in mind for an efficient retrospective ceremony:

 * 🧠 **Write your thoughts in private**: Everyone can write down their feedback about the last sprint — but you won’t see what others wrote until everyone is ready to discuss.
 This keeps the input unbiased and personal.
-* 👀 **Reveal mode when it's time to discuss**: Once everyone’s done writing, switch to a reveal page to show all the ideas for group discussion.
 * 🚀 **Fast, clean, no clutter**: Just the essentials — no logins, no bloat, no distractions.
-Open the link, write your thoughts, done.
+Open the board, write your thoughts, done.
 * 🔐 **Fully self-hosted**: You can run it on your own servers or environment, so you stay in control of your data — perfect if your company has privacy or security policies.

-## The tech behind
+## Data stored

+From the nature of the tool, some data needs to be stored in order for it to work as intended.
+There are two data storages:

+* **SQLite DB**: The boards, categories and notes are stored in an SQLite DB which is persisted on the host computer for resilience across updates.
+* **Local storage**: Some settings (e.g. visibility, draft note) are stored on the user's local storage in browser.
+This is needed for some functions to work properly like persisting the state of the note's visibility or the currently drafted note in case of a sudden crash.

+## Under the hood

 * **Backend**: Built with Python 3 using Flask & SQLAlchemy.
 * **Frontend**: Vue 3 to make the tool fast and simple.